 Of course, there will be times that your good news falls on unappreciative ears, so what then?

-How we respond to each other shapes not only our interactions, but the quality of our relationships.
-As Gable’s research has shown, responding in a way that is active and destructive destroys our relationships, whereas responding in a way that’s active and constructive enhances them.
+How we communicate with each other (e.g. the way we respond) shapes not only our interactions, but the quality of our relationships.
+As Gable’s research has shown, responding in a way that is active and destructive damages our relationships, whereas responding in a way that’s active and constructive enhances them.
 Remember that improving our communication is ongoing; be mindful of your style, look for opportunities to improve and monitor your progress along the way.
 With effort, we can have more quality relationships by communicating actively and constructively.